iotaledger/gas-station/README.md

 The Gas Pool Initializer is able to initialize the global gas pool, as well as processing new funds and adding new coins to the gas pool.
 When we are starting up the gas pool for a given sponsor address for the first time, it will trigger the initialization process.
-It looks at all the SUI coins currently owned by the sponsor address, and split them into gas coins with a specified target balance.
+It looks at all the IOTA coins currently owned by the sponsor address, and split them into gas coins with a specified target balance.
 Once a day, it also looks at whether there is any coin owned by the sponsor address with a very large balance (NEW_COIN_BALANCE_FACTOR_THRESHOLD * target_init_balance), and if so it triggers initialization process again on the newly detected coin.
 This allows us add funding to the gas pool.